nasa-jpl/ION-DTN/gh-pages/docs/CLA-API.md

 one that does BIBE transmission.
 The stewardship argument controls the disposition of the bundle following transmission.
-Any value other than zero indicates that the outduct daemon is one that performs
+A negative value indicates that the outduct daemon is one that performs
-"stewardship" procedures.
-An outduct daemon that performs stewardship procedures will disposition the bundle as soon as the results of transmission at the convergence layer are known, by calling one of two functions: either bpHandleXmitSuccess or else bpHandleXmitFailure.
-A value of zero indicates that the outduct daemon does not perform stewardship procedures and will not disposition the bundle following transmission;
+"stewardship" procedures, i.e. that the convergence-layer protocol is reliable.
+Such a daemon dispositions the bundle as soon as the results of transmission at the convergence layer are known: bpHandleXmitFailure re-forwards the bundle, and bpHandleXmitSuccess releases it.
+A value of zero indicates that the outduct daemon does not perform stewardship procedures; instead, the bpDequeue function itself assumes that transmission at the convergence layer will be successful and dispositions the bundle on that basis before returning.

-instead, the bpDequeue function itself will assume that transmission at the convergence layer will be successful and will disposition the bundle on that basis.
+Either way the outduct daemon must still call bpHandleXmitSuccess or bpHandleXmitFailure when transmission concludes, because that is what releases the outbound ZCO.
+Where stewardship was not accepted the bundle has already been dispositioned, so the call finds no bundle, destroys the ZCO and does nothing else -- in particular it does not re-forward.

 Return Values